Purbalingga Regency

 Purbalingga Regency (Kabupaten Purbalingga, /id/; Kabupatèn Purbalingga) is an inland regency (kabupaten) in the southwestern part of Central Java province in Indonesia.
-Purbalingga Regency has an area of 805.76 km^{2} and a population of 848,952 at the 2010 census and 998,561 at the 2020 census, comprising 505,281 male and 493,280 female inhabitants; the official estimate as at mid-2024 was 1,037,637.
+Purbalingga Regency has an area of 805.76 km^{2} and a population of 848,952 at the 2010 census and 998,561 at the 2020 census; the official estimate as at mid 2025 was 1,057,643 (comprising 534,876 male and 522,767 female inhabitants).
 The administrative capital is the town of Purbalingga.

 Etymology

 The term Purbalinga comes from the Sanskrit root words of Hindu origin, purba (east) and linga (an abstract representation of the Hindu deity Lord Shiva), thus meaning the Lord Shiva of East.
 This reflects the historical origin of the place that the Srivijaya-era or earlier founders of the place had built a Hindu temple of Lord Shiva here in whose honor the place was named by the founder ruling dynasty.

 History

 Purbalingga is steeped in the ancient history of the Hindu empires of the Srivijaya and Majapahit eras, with several extant ancient Hindu temples scattered in and around the regency: